gowenrw/BSidesDFW_2023_Badge/docs/crypto_challenge_solution.md

 The use of HEX is a hint as to the use of character substitution as these can be converted to ASCII characters.

-But to do that conversion now will produce giberish, meaning that we must first decode it.
+But to do that conversion now will produce gibberish, meaning that we must first decode it.

 ## Layout

 The layout of the HEX is in 6 rows of 6 values followed by 2 rows of 12 values.

-This was done purposley to make the number 6 stand out as important as well as to bring the concept of shifting to mind as the layout shifts from 6 to 12.
+This was done purposely to make the number 6 stand out as important as well as to bring the concept of shifting to mind as the layout shifts from 6 to 12.

 These are hints to the cipher used and the key to decrypt it.